WAGT (TV): News operation

-Upon Gray's resumption of control over WAGT on March 28, 2016, new in-house 5:30 p.m. and 7:00 p.m. newscasts premiered to replace the Media General-produced newscasts.
+Upon Gray's resumption of control over WAGT on March 28, 2016, new in-house 5:30 and 7 p.m. newscasts premiered to replace the Media General-produced newscasts.
 They are produced from a separate set with alternate anchors to differentiate them from WRDW's newscasts.
 All other newscasts carried by WAGT are simulcast from WRDW.

 Subchannels

-The station's digital signal was multiplexed:
+The station's signal was multiplexed: